aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/shapes/managing-wordart/_index.md

 {{% alert color="primary" %}}

 Use WordArt to add special text effects to spreadsheets.
-For example, stretch a title across the top of the file, decorate text, and make the text fit a preset shape, or apply the text to an Excel sheet as A background watermark.
+For example, stretch a title across the top of the file, decorate text, and make the text fit a preset shape, or apply the text to an Excel sheet as a background watermark.
 The WordArt becomes an object that you can move or position in spreadsheets to add decoration.

 {{% /alert %}}